Retrieval- and Argumentation-Enhanced Multi-Agent LLMs for Judgmental Forecasting (Extended Version with Supplementary Material): Results

 \subsection{Multi-Agent Claim Verification}

 \paragraph{ArgLLM Agent Pairs} We first evaluate our multi-agent framework across six pairs of ArgLLM agents with their four variations depth 1 (with 0.5 base score and estimated base score assigned to the claim) and depth 2 (with 0.5 base score and estimated base score assigned to the claim).
-For each variation, we apply two aggregation functions, average and maximum, to combine argument base scores.
-Table~\ref{tab:combined} in Appendix~\ref{app:argllm_pairs} reports results for depth 1 and depth 2 for the GJOpen and Metaculus datasets.
-Each ArgLLM agent independently generates arguments and their base scores, then our multi-agent framework combines pairs of ArgLLM agents.
+For each variation, we apply two aggregation functions, average and maximum, to combine argument base scores. \ifthenelse{\boolean{arxivversion}} {Table~\ref{tab:combined} in Appendix~\ref{app:argllm_pairs} reports results for depth 1 and depth 2 for the GJOpen and Metaculus datasets.}{We evaluate depth 1 and depth 2 on the GJOpen and Metaculus datasets, full results are available in \cite{arxivversion}.} Each ArgLLM agent independently generates arguments and their base scores, then our multi-agent framework combines pairs of ArgLLM agents.

 The results show variation across individual ArgLLM agents.
 This variation reflects differences in the agents' argumentative reasoning capabilities.
 Across all variations, the combination of argumentative reasoning produced by the ArgLLM agents frequently outperforms at least one of the individual models, and in several cases outperform both.
-Our multi-agent framework improves performance when the paired agents bring complementary argumentative reasoning.
+Our framework improves performance when the paired agents bring complementary argumentative reasoning.
 For example, Table~\ref{tab:llama3_combined} shows Llama-3 combined with the other agent tend to improve on accuracy which could mean that Llama-3 generates argumentative reasoning that complements other agents.
-The instances where the multi-agent framework does not perform well are when a base agent already performs well individually.
+The instances where the framework does not perform well are when a base agent already performs well individually.
 This could suggest that the second agent contributes less useful or redundant arguments.
-For instance, Gemma-2 already performs well, so combining it with other agents does not typically improve results.
+For instance, Gemma-2 already performs well, so combining it with other agents does not improve results.

 Overall, the multi-agent framework can improve forecasting performance, particularly when the base agents offer diverse argumentative perspectives.
 Average aggregation generally outperforms max aggregation, suggesting that a moderate base score is more effective than selecting the strongest base score.